 Google AdWords Keyword Planner – requires signup to Google AdWords.
-Uses Google’s immense search query data.
+Uses Google’s search query data.

 Bing Keyword Research – requires signup to Bing Webmaster Tools.
-Another primary source of search query data.
+Another source of search query data.

-Google Trends – compare keyword popularity over time, across geographies, versus other terms, more.
+Google Trends – compare keyword popularity over time, across geographies, vs. other terms, more.